 School Partnerships

-Specialized High Skills Majors Programs: SttArts
+Digital Storytelling: Specialized High Skills Majors Programs and Experiential Learning

 Experiential Learning: The Connection

 The Connection: Spoken Word and Cinepoetry Mentorship is an 8-week artist in residency program.
-Students will be mentored in three interconnected areas: the art of spoken word with JustJamaal ThePoet, video production and distribution with Craig Conoley, and event management.
+Students will be mentored in three interconnected areas: the art of spoken word with JustJamaal ThePoet, video production and distribution, and event management.
 At the end of the program, students will organize a final showcase of live performances and videos.
 This cross-disciplinary and experiential learning project will offer an overarching view of the arts - students will understand the arts sector's complexities, making connections to community issues and professional career interests.
 Ideal for students in grades 4-12.

 Indigenous Education: Elder & Artist in Residency